FAIRplus/the-fair-cookbook/content/recipes/interoperability/introduction-terminologies-ontologies_matched.md

 --Bird
 ---Pigeon
 ```
 In this representation, `classes` are *directly* asserted (placed) under a parent class if and only if the rule `new class is a child of the parent Class` holds.
-'Orchid', which in this hierarch (URL_TO_INSERT_RECORD_4695 https://fairsharing.org/FAIRsharing.52b22c) y, would not be nested under 'Vertebrate'.
+'Orchid', which in this hierarchy, would not be nested under 'Vertebrate'.

-While working on small structured vocabularies, it is still possible to detect potential errors but this approach does not scale to support real life semantic artefacts which support complex biological and biomedical informat (URL_TO_INSERT_TERM_4696 https://fairsharing.org/search?recordType=model_and_format) ion systems.
+While working on small structured vocabularies, it is still possible to detect potential errors but this approach does not scale to support real life semantic artefacts which support complex biological and biomedical informat (URL_TO_INSERT_TERM_3713 https://fairsharing.org/search?recordType=model_and_format) ion systems.
 Languages such as [RDF](https://www.w3.org/TR/2014/NOTE-rdf11-primer-20140624/), [SKOS](https://www.w3.org/2004/02/skos/), and [OWL](https://www.w3.org/OWL/), exist to provide the expressivity required to establish relations between entities.
 In turn, building on these formal rules, automatic classifiers, known as a `reasoner`, can inspect semantic artefacts to detect inconsistencies and suggest parent classes.
 This is a step known as `inference`, where new knowledge is produced by the software agent rather than direct assertion by humans.
 This provides a significant support, even if far from supporting all the subtleties of actual knowledge.

-There are `six important features` to consider when selecting a semantic artefact for making FAIR (URL_TO_INSERT_RECORD_4697 https://fairsharing.org/FAIRsharing.WWI10U)  datasets:
+There are `six important features` to consider when selecting a semantic artefact for making FAIR (URL_TO_INSERT_RECORD-ABBREV_3714 https://fairsharing.org/FAIRsharing.WWI10U)  datasets:

 1. **What license and terms of use does it mandate?**

-1. **What format (URL_TO_INSERT_TERM_4698 https://fairsharing.org/search?recordType=model_and_format)  does it come in?**
+1. **What format (URL_TO_INSERT_TERM_3715 https://fairsharing.org/search?recordType=model_and_format)  does it come in?**

-1. **Is it well maintained, i.e. frequent release, term requests handling, versioning and deprecation policies (URL_TO_INSERT_TERM_4699 https://fairsharing.org/search?fairsharingRegistry=Policy)  clarified?**
+1. **Is it well maintained, i.e. frequent release, term requests handling, versioning and deprecation policies (URL_TO_INSERT_TERM_3716 https://fairsharing.org/search?fairsharingRegistry=Policy)  clarified?**

-1. **Are there stable persistent resolvable identifier (URL_TO_INSERT_TERM_4700 https://fairsharing.org/search?recordType=identifier_schema) s for all terms?**
+1. **Are there stable persistent resolvable identifier (URL_TO_INSERT_TERM_3717 https://fairsharing.org/search?recordType=identifier_schema) s for all terms?**

 1. **Who use it and what resources are being annotated with it?**